argoproj/argo-events/docs/signal-guide.md

 The following types of signals are supported:
  - Artifact signals which can include things like S3 Bucket Notifications etc..
  - Stream signals which subscribe to messages on a queue or a topic
- - Calendar signals which contain time constraints and calendar events
+ - Calendar signals which contain time schedules and calendar events
  - Resource signals watch changes to Kubernetes resources
  - Webhook signals which can include things like Git, JIRA, Trello etc. webhook notifications